mariasola/cabify-challenge/README.md

 ![Example image](./example.png?raw=true)

 :shopping_cart: Shopping cart **logic**:
-    - Add/Remove product card items using the +/- buttons.
+    - Add/Remove product card items using the +/- buttons.<br>
-    - Calculate the totals of each product and the summary total accordingly.
+    - Calculate the totals of each product and the summary total accordingly.<br>
-    - All totals in order summary should be updated whenever a product is added or removed.
+    - All totals in order summary should be updated whenever a product is added or removed.<br>

 :rocket: **Bonus**